 See the Azure Window in Gozo in a whole new way

-The Azure Window was Malta’s most famous landmark and its collapse in an especially heavy storm recently has left locals distraught.
-Whilst Mother Nature has changed the Maltese island of Gozo’s landscape forever, there’s still time to see the limestone arch crumbled beneath the waves, where it will remain for just a few months before it is again lost to the conditions.
+The Azure Window was Malta’s most famous landmark and its collapse in an especially heavy storm left locals distraught.
+Whilst Mother Nature has changed the Maltese island of Gozo’s landscape forever, there’s still time to see the limestone arch crumbled beneath the waves.
 The sea arch has been reborn as one of Malta’s top diving sites, its giant shards forming a network of passageways that have seen the marine life move in.
 The structure is freshly formed, so be sure to join a registered, professional dive club if you’re planning a visit.

 Take a dip in the Blue Hole